seemantk/nrapm/README.md

 ### Curb the debug output

-By default, nrapm outputs with debuglevel "TRACE" which makes it to be a lot of output.
-You can set environment variable NRAPM_LOG_LEVEL to set desired lovel of output from nrapm.
+By default, nrapm outputs with debuglevel "ERRPR" which makes it to display only error messages.
+You can set environment variable NRAPM_LOG_LEVEL to set desired level of output from nrapm.
 Available options are:

 - trace - lots of output and that is default.
 - debug - much more compact output
 - warning - very few messages
 - error - report only errors.
 Set this for production.

+If you do not set-up environment variable, you can control output with -d or --debug key of nrapm command, more "d's" you passed, more verbose output it is going to be.

 ### Passing positional parameters to nrapm